 6. Make your Own Worry Dolls or Toothpick People

 My Baba shared two ways to make your own worry doll with embroidery thread, the first one can be a little tricky for smaller children, so they also shared an easier version for younger kids.
 Both are great activities for fine motor skills.

 7. Worry Dolls For Children: A Creative Way to Take Worries Away

 Follow the step by step tutorial to make these easy worry dolls – they will become your little one’s best friend and help ease the transition back to school.
 They also shared a fun craft to make a worry monster, so give it a try.
-From Create and Craft TV.
+From Create and Craft TV (link unavailable).

 If you’re afraid your toddler or preschooler might want to eat the worry doll, then you should make a giant worry doll.
 Here’s a tutorial from Actually Mummy to make safe worry dolls that are large but still very simple to make.

 9. Quick and Easy Worry Doll Craft